 Ranked as one of the top countries in the world for scientific research Ireland is a great option for those looking for educational excellence.
 Find out more about Irish universities, tuition fees and funding

 You'll be able to choose from over 5,000 internationally-recognised qualifications, so you're bound to find a course that suits you.
 Should you choose to stay after graduation, you'll have plenty of opportunities as Ireland is home to an impressive number of international companies, with organisations such as Google, Dell, Apple, Facebook, Twitter, GSK and Pfizer all having headquarters in the country.

-The Emerald Isle provides a safe and friendly place to study.
-Its traditional Gaelic culture and rich history in the arts, coupled with coastal landscapes, unspoiled countryside and metropolitan cities will combine to offer an endless list of leisure opportunities when the opportunity for some free time arises.
+What's more the Emerald Isle provides a safe and friendly place to study.
+Its traditional Gaelic culture and rich history in the arts, coupled with coastal landscapes, unspoiled countryside and metropolitan cities offer endless leisure opportunities.

-Irish Masters follow a similar structure to those in the UK and usually take one to two years to complete.
+Irish Masters follow a similar structure to those in the UK and usually take one year to complete.
+Some research Masters may take two years.
 You'll work through modular units of study, completing any necessary assessments, before embarking on a dissertation in your final year.